mvl64/ecodms-docker-compose/README.md

 # ecodms-docker-compose
-Running Ecodms in a docker environment, using docker compose
+Running Ecodms in a docker environment, using docker compose, on a Synology NAS.

-This docker-compose file creates a container for ecodms 18.09 with persistent data store.
+This docker-compose file creates a container for ecodms 21.12 with persistent data store.
+In my setup, data for each new version is stored in a separate data store - so I can easily test the new version and revert back to the old container if needed.

 You can either take the storage layout, or choose your own folders by editing the docker-compose file.

 ## Data storage
-Ecodms document and database data will be stored in a subfolder called ```data/ecodmsData``` relative to path where the docker-compose file is stored.
+Ecodms document and database data will be stored in a subfolder called ```/docker/ecoDMS21.12```
-The same is true for the scaninput folder, which will be stored in a subfolder called data/scaninput

-For example, if the docker-compose file is places in ```/opt/ecodms```, then the data folder will be ```/opt/ecodms/data/ecodmsData``` and the scan folder will be ```/opt/ecodms/data/scaninput```
+Next to the container data - I have one generic folder related to ecoDMS.
+This folder contains a subfolder for the scaninput: ```/ecoDMS/ScanInput```.
+It also contains subfolders for backups and restores (see next section)

 ## Backup and Restore
-Ecodms has the capability to easily create backups and to be easily restored.
-For this there exist two folders, which in this case are placed under ```/data/ecodms-backup``` and ```/data/ecodms-restore```
+Ecodms has the capability to easily create backups which can easily be restored.
+For this there exist two folders, which in this case are placed under ```/ecoDMS/Backup``` and ```/ecoDMS/Restore```

 If you want to backup your ecodms container data, just create an empty file called "create" in the backup folder, shortly after the backup will be created as a zip file and then the "create" file will be removed

-For example: ```touch /data/ecodms-backup/create```
+For example: ```touch /ecoDMS/Backup/create```

-If you want to restore a backup then place one of the *.zip files that you have created in the folder ```/data/ecodms-restore``` and remname it to ```restore.zip```.
+If you want to restore a backup then place one of the *.zip files that you have created in the folder ```/ecoDMS/Restore``` and rename it to ```restore.zip```.
 Then restart the container with ```docker-compose down && docker-compose up -d``` and the restore will be performed

 **BUT BE AWARE,  this will overwrite *ALL DATA* in the ecodms container with the data from ```restore.zip```**